The below is a summary version of Brave’s privacy policy. A full version is available on request to Brave’s head office on 0448 088 380 or

 Brave may also, where provided, request, collect, store, and review feedback, experiences, and support of the organisation’s program for the purpose of providing reports to funders, supporting Brave’s approach to seek and secure further/additional funding and to improve the quality of the service Brave offers.

-Where possible and appropriate, Brave may de-identify the information that is held, so that an individual’s identify is not made known by the sharing of this information.
+Where possible and appropriate, Brave may de-identify the information that is held, so that an individual’s identity is not made known by the sharing of this information.

 As part of Brave’s ongoing commitment to documenting and the sharing transformative experiences of those engaged with Brave’s programs, there might be occasions when an individual and/or their children are photographed.
 These instances primarily include capturing moments for Brave’s website, promotional materials, reports, and other relevant documentation.